Goodwood Festival of Speed: Future Lab

 Officially the future science and technology pavilion at the Festival since 2017.
 Several major global reveals have debuted as part of this exhibition, including autonomous trucks by Einride, prototype flying cars like Airspeeder and autonomous delivery vehicle kar-go.
+The 2025 event included a 1.5 m 3D-printed exhibit of Ernest Shackleton's ship Endurance as part of the Seabed 2030 project.

 Cartier Style et Luxe

-Since 1995 this is an auto show which takes place to the west of the house.
+Begun in 1995, this is an auto show which takes place to the west of the house.
 It is a similar format to the Pebble Beach Concours d'Elegance.
 Entry is usually by invitation, and this provides some leeway as to which type of vehicle can enter, usually resulting in a more varied event than usual Concours d'Elegance.
 Unlike most concours shows, the Cartier Style et Luxe is judged by a panel of selected judges consisting of celebrities from all around the world to car designers.

 Moving Motor Show

 From 2010 until 2018, the Moving Motor Show, was added.
 Mainly in response to the cancellation of the British International Motor Show aimed exclusively for buyers of new cars, allowing them a chance to test the cars on the course.
 Following its success, it was announced the MMS would return in 2011.

 The 2010 event also included the running of the new McLaren MP4-12C.

-The official website listed the Festival of speed dates as the Friday to Sunday, but the weekend tickets for the Festival included a moving motor show ticket.From 2019 the Festival of Speed has been a four day event with no moving motor show.
+The official website listed the Festival of Speed dates as the Friday to Sunday, but the weekend tickets for the Festival included a moving motor show ticket.
+From 2019, the Festival of Speed has been a four day event with no moving motor show.
 So it's not strictly part of the Festival of Speed, but it is a part of the Festival of Speed weekend.

 Other

-Other popular attractions at the event are the real life replicas of the Wacky Races cars (Thursday was known as Press preview day, then incorporated The Moving Motor Show), which serves to provide lunchtime entertainment for the crowds, and the airshows, which usually include the RAF Tornado and Red Arrows, and in 2004 and 2005 a low-flying Boeing 747; a low-flying Airbus A380 appeared at the 2008 event.
+Other popular attractions at the event are the real life replicas of the Wacky Races cars (Thursday was known as Press preview day, then incorporated The Moving Motor Show), which serves to provide lunchtime entertainment for the crowds, and the airshows, which usually include the RAF and Red Arrows.
+Flybys have included an RAF Tornado, a low-flying Boeing 747 in 2004 and 2005, and a low-flying Airbus A380 in 2008.

 From the festival's beginning, poster art had been illustrated by renowned motor racing artist Peter Hearsey until his retirement in 2015.
 In 2016, the poster art was designed by Klaus Wagger, who rose to prominence as a racing artist when he won a competition to design the official poster for Mille Miglia in 2000.